 Figure 11.0.4.
 Points for r = 2θ - 5 plotted in the polar plane.
 They appear jumbled, making it hard to see a pattern in their generation.

 It is quite hard to envision the complete graph of r = 2θ - 5 in polar coordinates just from plotted points.
 The plotted points are too jumbled to convey what happens as θ varies.
 A complete graph of f in polar coordinates for 0 ≤ θ < 2π is given in Figure 11.0.5.

 Imagine a ray, originating from the pole, being swept counter-clockwise as θ varies from 0 to 2π radians.
 At the same time that you sweep a ray from 0 to 2π radians, imagine the location at a distance of 2θ – 5 units in the direction that the ray points—going forward when 2θ – 5 is positive, and backward when 2θ – 5 is negative.

 Figure 11.0.5.
 Graph of $r=2\theta-5$ as $\theta$ varies from 0 to $2\pi$.

 What are the coordinates of the point on the graph that is at the pole?
-Why does the graph never pass through (0, 0) even though it passes through the pole?
+How is it possible the graph never passes through $(0,0)$ even though it passes through the pole?